Location: 210 Shaftesbury Avenue

 In 1973, part of the ceiling fell down during a performance of Hair, which was forced to close just short of 2000 performances.
 The theatre was almost claimed by a redevelopment but the Equity campaign to save it succeeded and it became a Grade II listed building in 1974.

 In 1975, the theatre reopened with West Side Story.
-Since then the theatre has been a venue for many productions, including Rent, Hairspray, Fame, Flashdance, Rock of Ages and Memphis.
+Since then the theatre has been a venue for many productions, including Rent, Hairspray, Fame, Flashdance, Rock of Ages, Memphis and Motown.

 Shaftesbury Avenue is famous in the land of theatre for being home to six theatres (Shaftesbury, Palace, Lyric, Gielgul, Queen’s and Apollo).
 Covent Garden, Leicester Square and Piccadilly Circus are within fifteen minutes’ walk of the theatre and have plenty of bars, restaurants and shops.